 ONE student in 1989 from Richard Stockton College in New Jersey, with the mentoring guidance of Dr. Roger C. Wood, made an internship opportunity for herself by collecting road killed diamondback terrapins’ eggs and incubating them.
 Some of those eggs, undamaged and still viable, hatched and were released in the salt marshes adjacent to the location of the original females.

 The following year four people were involved.
 Now it was no longer just one student but a few.
-They were not all Stockton students, but Wetlands Institute interns, from a few different colleges, and Dr. Wood’s concern for local terrapin conservation became the Diamondback Terrapin Recovery Project.
+They were not all Stockton students, but Wetlands Institute Coastal Conservation Research Program interns, from many different colleges, and Dr. Wood’s concern for local terrapin conservation became the Diamondback Terrapin Recovery Project.

 These beginnings have grown into a regionally significant community based conservation program for a range of shore related ecosystems.
 Students come from all over the United States for the treasured opportunity to walk in the salt marsh muck, collect eggs from the tire eviscerated terrapins, and meet each other, in what has become an increasingly comprehensive group of conservation programs including the Diamondback Terrapin Recovery Project.
 The project has resulted in studies of nesting behavior, toxicology burdens, incubation parameters, head starting methods, parasite surveys, age estimation techniques, population structure and movement parameters as well as the development of simple, inexpensive and effective terrapin excluders for commercial crab traps.